Russia owes Western banks $120 billion. They won't get it back - Local News 8

 Mark Mason, the bank’s chief financial officer, told investors that the bank has been performing tests to evaluate the consequences “under different stress type of scenarios.”
 He said the bank could lose roughly half its exposure in a “severe” scenario.

-Citi said Wednesday that it would stick to its plan of existing its consumer banking business — but it might be very hard to find a buyer given the political and economic climate.
+Citi said Wednesday that it would stick to its plan of exiting its consumer banking business — but it might be very hard to find a buyer given the political and economic climate.

 “As we work toward that exit, we are operating that business on a more limited basis given current circumstances and obligations,” it said in a statement.
 “With the Russian economy in the process of being disconnected from the global financial system as a consequence of the invasion, we continue to assess our operations in the country,” it added.